 - 1 cup shredded cranberry cheddar cheese

-- 2 teaspoons chopped fresh thyme (or crushed red pepper flakes for an extra kick)
+- 2 teaspoons chopped fresh thyme (or crushed red pepper flakes for a Texas-style kick)

 - 2 teaspoons baking powder